Flashing for Mardi Gras Beads - A Carnival Tradition?

-We have received many letters regarding the yearly celebration we enjoy in New Orleans, Mardi Gras - the Greatest Free Show on Earth!
+We have received many letters regarding Mardi Gras, the Greatest Free Show on Earth.
+Here are answers to some of your most frequently asked questions.

 Question: A friend of mine was at a parade on Canal Street and told me that his girlfriend got a coconut.
 Apparently, she had to bare her breasts to get one.
 Can you tell me the story behind that?

-Answer: She didn't have to bare her breasts.
-You see, during Mardi Gras the coconuts are a great treasure, and they are hard to get.
-That is also true for the beautiful beads that many throw.
-Some people will do anything to get them.
+Answer: First off, she didn't have to bare her breasts.
+Like all signature Mardi Gras throws, Zulu Coconuts are a great treasure.
+They are hard to get and some people will do anything to get them.
 Because the people throwing the treasures know that, they will sometimes take advantage of women by asking them to show their breasts for them.

-Please tell your friend that no one has to do anything they don't want to do, and those who request women to do so can be arrested on the parade route.
+Please tell your friend that no one has to do anything they don't want to do, and those who flash in public can be arrested.
+They might even find photos of themselves all over the Internet for years to come.

 Question: I've heard that it's a tradition on Bourbon Street for women to bare their breasts to the crowd for beads.
 Can someone explain this?
 Where did this tradition come from?